hindu-comm/mail_stream_advaita-l/2017/05/Fwd_Rama_and_Krishna/136__Kalyan.md

  Date: Wednesday, May 24, 2017, 4:03 PM

  Namaste
- Kalyanji,​
+ Kalyanji,
  On Wed, May 24, 2017 at
  9:14 PM, Kalyan <kalyan_kg at yahoo.com>
  wrote:
  Because the Mahabharata does not give scope for such an interpretation.
-The central theme of Mbh is that when dharma declines, Ishwara himself descends to earth to restore order. ​​M.Bh. is not the only source to know who Ishvara is.​​
+The central theme of Mbh is that when dharma declines, Ishwara himself descends to earth to restore order.
+M.Bh. is not the only source to know who Ishvara is.
  In Mbh, this Ishwara is
  Krishna.
 Shankara also gives a similar summary in his intro to gita bhashya.